absolute-quantum/cats-blender-plugin/README.md

 - **Translation:**
   - Fixed the SSL error
     - This fixes a lot of instances where translations would not work
+- **Custom Model:**
+  - Improved tolerances to allow minimal armature rotations
+  - Error messages are now much more persistent
 - **Shapekeys:**
-  - Fixed "Apply Shapekey as Basis" not being the basis for newly created shape keys
+  - Fixed "Apply Shapekey as Basis" not setting the basis for newly created shape keys
 - **General**
   - Various optimizations
   - Fixed bugs all over the place